Dark Age (a pragmatic warning)

 - American president Woodrow Wilson tried to help fix this problem having the USA join The League of Nations but this plan never passed congressional approval.

-- World War Two (in Europe) is best explained as a continuation of World War One where a combination of "steep
+- World War Two (in Europe) is best explained as a continuation of World War One where a

-German reparation payments" combined with "the great depression" created a perfect storm for right-wing populism.
+combination of "steep German reparation payments" combined with "the great depression" created a perfect

-- World War Two (in the Pacific) can best be explained as the Japanese Empire in decline going up against an American Empire
+- World War Two (in the Pacific) can best be explained as the Japanese Empire in decline going up

-on the rise.
+against an American Empire on the rise.

-- Anthony Eden's self-made Suez Crisis resulted in the world's reserve currency to be shifted away from the British pound five
+world's reserve currency to be shifted away from the British pound five years later.

-- Margaret Thatcher's Falklands War helped make
+- Margaret Thatcher's Falklands

-some think she was Making Britain Great Again but this did nothing for the general economy.
-It did stimulate the British
+War helped make some think she was Making Britain Great Again but this did nothing for the general

-weapons manufacturing industry (an example corporate welfare?)
+economy.
+It did stimulate the British weapons manufacturing industry (an example corporate welfare?)

-- The USA continues to borrow/print trillions to support a +20-year continuous conflict in the Middle East while propping up
+- The USA continues to borrow/print trillions to support a +20-year continuous conflict in the Middle

-American defense contractors and NATO and now their interests have shifted to Ukraine.
-Only a cancer cell would think this
+East while propping up American defense contractors and NATO and now their interests have shifted to

 Is Political Dogma replacing Religious Dogma?

 - It seems that humanity is currently trapped between dogma and pragma.
-While dogmatic thinking is usually associated with
+While dogmatic thinking is usually

-religion, and pragmatic thinking is usually associated with science and technology, hearing people talk about their faith in
+associated with religion, and pragmatic thinking is usually associated with science and technology, hearing

-"this politician" or "that party" makes politics sound more like an expression of religion.
+people talk about their faith in "this politician" or "that party" makes politics sound more like an

-- While I am no fan of communism, notice that Chinese citizens do not waste time discussing politics (probably because they
+- While I am no fan of communism, notice that Chinese citizens do not waste time discussing politics

-cannot affect change - and they know it) but look at the efficiencies:
+(probably because they cannot affect change - and they know it) but look at the efficiencies:

-- since religion in China is discouraged as a form of magical thinking, churches there are not allowed to obtain charitable
+- since religion in China is discouraged as a form of magical thinking, churches there are not allowed

 - the Chinese government employs 5-year and 10-year plans then (more-or-less) stick to them.
-Contrast this with party-based
+Contrast

-government in the west where one government may support something (like renewable energy) then 4-years later another may be
+this with party-based government in the west where one government may support something (like renewable

-elected to cancel everything (usually to satisfy their political donors)
+energy) then four years later another may be elected to cancel everything (usually to satisfy their

-predecessor, and archrival, Barack Obama:
+accomplishment of his predecessor, and archrival, Barack Obama:

-- shut down the Washington epidemic preparedness group in 2018 (making the USA the worst G7 country during the COVID-19
+- shut down the Washington epidemic preparedness group in 2018 (making the USA the worst G7 country

 - removed the USA from the Paris accord on climate change.